-You will find the solution to this program partly completed in the CS150-02 Public folder in a file called 13lab.cpp.
+You will find the solution to this program partly completed in the CS150-01 Public folder in a file called 13lab.cpp.
 You are to copy this code into your project and complete the program by writing all of the function definitions as described in the function header comments.

 You will also find an input file to test with your program.
 The input file is called 13input.txt.
 Copy the contents of this file into the input file for your project called squares.txt.
-The first number in the file is the number of magic squares.
-The number above each magic square is the number of rows and columns in that square.